cloudfoundry-samples/test-app/README.md

 `/`: a simple landing page displaying the index and uptime
 `/env`: displays environment variables
 `/exit`: instructs Lattice to exit with status code 1
+`/port`: returns the local port the request was received on

 ### Configure the app to listen on multiple ports